kpollich/tusky/README.md

 ACCESS_TOKEN=mastodon-access-token
 MASTODON_URL=https://some-mastodon-instance.com
 SLACK_WEBHOOK_ENDPOINT=https://hook.some-slack-instance.com
+ENDPOINT=public/local
 ```

+Default ENDPOINT is public, which will show messages from remote instances.

 Once you have your environment variables set up, run `docker-compose up -d` to start the container.
 This will start a `tusky` Docker container in the background.
 After that you're all set - tusky will listen for new Mastodon toots and post to your configured Slack endpoint to push the toots into your Slack instance.